Positive Affirmations Help You Live a Happy Life: 101 Examples To Get Started

 The morning is the best time to set your positive affirmations.
 They give you a mental energy boost and focus your subconscious mind so you’re ready for the day ahead.

-Choose 2-3 affirmations for the day, and set aside five minutes during your morning routine to set them.
+Choose 2-3 affirmations and dedicate five minutes of your morning routine to setting them.
 Close your eyes and whisper each affirmation to yourself.
 Feel it deep in your soul.
 Know it’s true.

 You may also want to record your affirmations in your journal.
 Writing them down helps them seep into your subconscious and allows you to go back and review them whenever you need a pick-me-up.